E.1.4 Other language compatibility issues

 of the type described above are handled automatically.
 For example, the

-as identifiers as in Ada 83.
+new Ada 95 reserved words are treated simply as identifiers as in Ada 83.

 in practice, it is usually advisable to make the necessary modifications

 to the program to remove the need for using this switch.

 - Support for removed Ada 83 pragmas and attributes